Master's degree (2 years)

 Settefiskanlegg for oppdrettslaks

-The study programme is designed for Norwegian, European, and international students with background in food science, chemistry, biology, microbiology, natural sciences, environment, health, biotechnology, aquaculture, fishery and engineering who are interested in specializing in salmon production related topics at the M.Sc. level.
+The program welcomes Norwegian, European, and international students with backgrounds in food science, chemistry, biology, microbiology, natural sciences, environmental studies, health, biotechnology, aquaculture, fishery, or engineering who wish to specialize in salmon production at the M.Sc. level.

 Read about what it's like to be a student at NMBU.